 If you love chicken, try my pasta with chicken and olives recipe.
 It’s an absolute dinner winner!

 Like trying new meats?
 Check out what is tripe and how it can be prepared.

 I hope you enjoy my recipe for Italian baked and breaded chicken breasts. recipe!

 Here’s my quick video and the recipe is further down which you can print.

 - 6-8 1/4″ thick thawed chicken breasts

 - 2 cups bread crumbs panko works fine

 - 4 Tablespoons extra virgin olive oil

-Remove and make sure thickest parts of chicken show no pink inside.
+- Remove and make sure the thickest parts of the chicken show no pink inside.